grantlopresti/cs308-parser-parser/doc/DESIGN_PLAN.md

     - what data will be encapsulated
     - what errors may be thrown
     - _Note, all of these methods will need to be public_

+The graphical interface will be run by the "View" portion of the MVC model.
+However, it will be kept seperate from the command interpreter to ensure a streamlined design.
+To achieve this, a controller will be placed as an intermediary between the view and the input to the graphical interface.
+This controller will handle the interpretation of commands and parse them, so that they may be executed later by the model.
+The communication between the view and this controller class will require the view elements to send the input data over to the controller method, likely through the creation of an object.
+This object and any methods used in this transfer will be apart of the external API between the View and the controller.

+More generally, at least 2 controller objects will be required as a means of communication for the MVC model.
+A controller will be placed in the middle of the View and the Model components to facilitate information exchange between the two, such as converting Model turtle objects into View turtle objects so that they are ready to be displayed.
+Another controller will be utilized to receive incoming commands, parse them, and send them over to Model.
+These intermediary controllers will call methods native to the Model and View classes and run the computational aspects, whether that be processing turtle movement or displaying the turtle after it has moved.

+Immutable information will be used to ensure that variables that stay constant do not have the chance to be altered.
+This includes a Turtle's pen color once the object has been created for instance.
+It also includes the Model Turtle object and View Turtle object once it has been created in each iteration of the program.

+For data encapsulation, the Turtle object's private information will be kept in the Model, and the controller will be able to call the various public methods that are laid out in the Model class, but will not directly have access to the data of the Turtle.
+This is referring specifically to the Model Turtle object.
+The View Turtle object is another example of an encapsulated piece of data that will be kept hidden from the Model for example.
+As mentioned before, an intermediary controller class will handle the conversion process between Model and View Turtle objects.
+The Model class will not be given the data of the View Turtle object and vice versa.
+Although each class will have its own data and methods, the controller classes will be the ones primarily responsible for executing the desired actions on that data without directly having access to it.
+This will be achieved via the external API methods that are available.

+As far as errors are concerned, we would have to deal with the possibility that the API will ask for data that is not present, in which case a null value error will be thrown.
+An error will also be thrown if a given public method is fed in data that is inconsistent with the type that it accepts.
+This can happen if the user input for example is such that the parser has not been trained to handle it.

 ###Internal: between each sub-group and its future programmers (maintainers)
 - How you plan to provide paths for extension through interfaces, inheritance, and design patterns for new features you might reasonably expect to be added to the program